Centrality-based Middlepoint Selection for Traffic Engineering with Segment Routing: Abstract

 \section{Abstract}

 Segment routing is an emerging technology to simplify traffic engineering implementation in WANs.
-It expresses an end-to-end logical path as a sequence of segments, each of which is represented by a middlepoint.
-In this paper, we arguably conduct the first systematic study of traffic engineering with segment routing in SDN based WANs.
-We first provide a theoretical characterization of the problem.
-We show that for general segment routing, where flows can take any path that goes through a middlepoint, the resulting traffic engineering is NP-hard.
-We then consider segment routing with shortest paths only, and prove that the traffic engineering problem can now be solved in (weakly) polynomial time when the number of middlepoints per path is fixed and not part of the input.
-Our results thus explain, for the first time, the underlying reason why existing work only focuses on segment routing with shortest paths.
-In the second part of the paper, we study practical traffic engineering using shortest path based segment routing.
-We note that existing methods work by taking each node as a candidate middlepoint.
-This requires solving a large-scale linear program which is prohibitively slow.
-We thus propose to select just a few important nodes as middlepoints for all traffic.
+It expresses an end-to-end logical path as a sequence of segments through a set of middlepoints.
+Traffic along each segment is routed along shortest paths.
+In this paper, we study practical traffic engineering (TE) with segment routing in SDN based WANs.
+We consider two common types of TE, and show that the TE problem can be solved in weakly polynomial time when the number of middlepoints is fixed and not part of the input.
+However, the corresponding linear program is of large scale and computationally expensive.
+For this reason, existing methods that work by taking each node as a candidate middlepoint are inefficient.
+Motivated by this, we propose to select just a few important nodes as middlepoints for all traffic.
 We use node centrality concepts from graph theory, notably group shortest path centrality, for middlepoint selection.
 Our performance evaluation using realistic topologies and traffic traces shows that a small percentage of the most central nodes can achieve good results with orders of magnitude lower runtime.